< back to Blog home

 They are:

-• The bottle you’re pouring from is extraordinarily inexpensive.
+• The bottle you’re pouring wine from is extraordinarily inexpensive.
 Let’s say a supplier got you some decent wine for $5 per bottle wholesale.
 You don’t have to follow the above formula.
 Price the wine by the glass at whatever minimum you’re comfortable with.
 Most guests won’t bat an eye at wines by the glass around $7 or $8.

 • The bottle may also be so expensive that a wine by the glass priced at its wholesale amount is too high.
 It takes a special kind of clientele to pay $30 for a glass of wine.
 But that’s roughly what a wine by the glass would cost if poured from a bottle that sells retail for $100.
 When you encounter this situation, it’s usually a good indicator that a particular wine isn’t a great candidate to be on your wine by the glass list.